-The council should recognise that the application of this policy requirement for future applications to repower wind farms may have a significant impact on the feasibility of wind farms.
-As we understand it, this policy criterion is intended to protect residential safety and amenity and as such we would propose a more flexible approach should be applied.
+Application of this policy requirement to future wind farm repowering applications may have a significant impact on the feasibility of wind farms.
 Where it can be demonstrated that the development will not have a significant impact on the residential amenity by virtue of noise, safety, telecommunications etc, then development should be acceptable.
 This case by case approach is also endorsed at paragraph 2.228 and 2.229 of the SPPS.